aswani-ms/CFPB_AZURE/README.md

     new.status
 );
 ```
+Merge statement handles updates for existing records, and inserts the new records.
 ### Managing Processed Files

 - Archive: Move processed files to an archival storage location, such as Azure Blob Storage with a cool or archive tier, to maintain a historical record while optimizing storage costs.